crpietschmann/portfolio/_imports/_posts/2010-11-30-bing-maps-ajax-7-simple-pushpin-animation-via-extension-to-microsoftmaps.markdown

 <h3>Method Reference</h3>

-<p>Here’s some documentation for the “Pushpin.moveLocation” method:</p>
+Here’s some documentation for the “Pushpin.moveLocation” method:

-<p><strong>Pushpin.moveLocation(location, speed)</strong>
+**Pushpin.moveLocation(location, speed)**

-  <br />This methods moves the pushpin to a new location using an animation of slowly moving the pushpin over the period of the specified interval.</p>
+  <br />This methods moves the pushpin to a new location using an animation of slowly moving the pushpin over the period of the specified interval.

 <ol>
-  <li><strong>location </strong>– The Location to move the pushpin to.</li>
+  <li>**location **– The Location to move the pushpin to.</li>

-  <li><strong>speed</strong> – The time period to perform the animation, in milliseconds.
+  <li>**speed** – The time period to perform the animation, in milliseconds.
 If not specified, the default is 1000 milliseconds, or 1 second.</li>
 </ol>

 <h3>Full Extension Source Code</h3>

-<p>Here’s the full source code for adding the “Pushpin.moveLocation” extension to Bing Maps Ajax v7.</p>
+Here’s the full source code for adding the “Pushpin.moveLocation” extension to Bing Maps Ajax v7.

 <pre class="csharpcode">(<span class="kwrd">function</span> ($m) {
     (<span class="kwrd">function</span>(proto) {